 Customer Acquisition Funnel VS Sales Funnel

 Some people use the terms "marketing funnel" and "sales funnel" interchangeably, while others combine them into one term: the sales marketing funnel.
 In reality, they are two parts of a whole.
-The marketing and sales functions of a company or organization have their own goals, and their respective funnels support those goals.
-The marketing function is responsible for creating and managing a brand, building brand awareness and attracting potential customers, while the sales function is focused on increasing the products or services sold, whether initial or repeats purchases.
+A company or organization's marketing and sales functions have their own goals, and their respective funnels support those goals.
+The marketing function is responsible for creating and managing a brand, building brand awareness and attracting potential customers, while the sales function is focused on increasing the products or services sold, whether initial or repeat purchases.
 Using one to shape the other can help teams stay in sync and create an optimal customer experience.

 The hard truth in customer acquisition strategy is that trust in businesses has deteriorated over time.
 55% of consumers don't trust the brands they buy from as much as they used to.
 65% of consumers don't trust ads, and 71% don't trust sponsored posts on social media.

 This obvious lack of trust in brands has made the work of marketing and sales teams infinitely more difficult.
 What's worse is that most companies don't recognize the problem.
 They spend more money on "push" marketing tactics, especially social media, hoping they will win them new customers.